4lch4-Industries/Homepage/index.md

 # 4lch4 Industries, LLC

-4lch4 Industries, LLC. is my ([4lch4][0]) company that I created when I was a freelance developer.
+4lch4 Industries, LLC. is my ([4lch4][0]) company that I created when I started as freelance developer.
 It was initially called HassleFree Solutions, LLC. but I changed it about a year after to 4lch4 Industries, LLC.
 The only real reason behind the name change was I wanted a company that had my primary alias in it.

 ## Purpose